The types of ocarina

 Also the pricing of sculptural ocarinas is higher due to the visual design.
 How good they sound is orthogonal.

 Today there are a lot of ocarinas on the market which are designed to replicate the ocarina featured in "The Legend of Zelda, Ocarina of Time".
 The quality of them varies enormously, with many being very poorly made and not tuned properly.

 Any ocarina made that closely follows the design depicted in the Zelda games will have problems.
 The 'instrument' in the game is a visual prop that gives little concern to playability:

 - The finger holes of the original are placed following the button layout of the nintendo 64 controller, and are not ergonomic to cover.
 Makers work around this by just adopting the transverse fingering system.
 However:

 - The design is too rounded, which encourages fingers to slide off the body, making it feel unstable in the player's hands.
 'Egg shaped' ocarinas have really poor ergonomics in general.

 - They usually have airy high notes as the egg shaped chamber and voicing design forced by the external shape is acoustically poor.
 The shape prevents use of a voicing neck, resulting in a very large chamber volume for a given pitch.

-This trend has also lead to some manufacturers selling ocarinas which are inspired by other media franchises, with varying playability.
+This trend has also lead to some manufacturers selling ocarinas which are inspired by other media franchises with varying, often poor, playability.

 For anyone interested in playing the ocarina as a serious instrument I strongly recommend avoiding zalda and other media inspired ocarinas entirely.